EndPointCorp/end-point-blog/2014/11/14/create-sales-functionality-within-spree.html.md

 $ bundle exec rake test_app

-It will begin the process by saying “Generating dummy Rails application…”—great! you’re on the right path.
+It will begin the process by saying “Generating dummy Rails application…”—​great! you’re on the right path.

 Once you finish creating your dummy Rails app, run the rspec command and you should see the following output: